Valentino (1977 film): Filming

 Russell originally intended to shoot Valentino in Los Angeles, but opted instead to anchor the production in England, as eighty percent of the film was to be shot on interior sets, and filming in the United States would have doubled the production costs.
 Principal photography began August 8, 1976 in Almeria, Spain, and spanned a twenty-one week period.
 The latter half of the shoot took place at England's Elstree Studios.
 Establishing shots of the coastline were filmed on the Costa Brava, and one day of the shoot was spent at a zoo in Barcelona.
 The Spanish locations served as stand-ins for California.
 The Blackpool Tower ballroom in Blackpool, Lancashire, also served as a shooting location, while the nearby Illawalla was used for some interior shots.

 The shoot was notably difficult between Nureyev and Phillips, who clashed on set over their approaches to the material.
 Nureyev, who esteemed the discipline required of dance, felt that Phillips's "relaxed and free-wheeling approach" to acting was too unrestrained.
 After filming was completed, Nureyev openly admitted, "I found it difficult to adjust to playing opposite her."
-Nureyev made a similar observation of Russell's directing style, which he characterized as "guiding rather than imposing...
+Nureyev made a similar observation of Russell's directing style, which he characterized as "guiding rather than imposing ...
 He imposes his wavelength on the people who are working with him and then taps their ideas," though he spoke favorably of Russell, describing him as considerate and open to ideas in spite of his meticulous nature.
-The film's assistant director, Jonathan Benson, noted that while Russell and Nureyev "both behaved very professionally, they didn't get close; Russell was never comfortable with him."
+The film's assistant director, Jonathan Benson, noted that while Russell and Nureyev "both behaved very professionally, they did not get close; Russell was never comfortable with him."
 Phillips admired Russell's free-form directing style, commenting: "He's extremely creative.
 He inspires you.
 You aren't locked up in the dialogue or script, he's always willing to talk about it."

 Cinematographer Peter Suschitzky noted that Russell was especially meticulous about the framing of shots: "Russell's very visual approach is a great help but he can be demanding.
 He has strong obsessions which are sometimes difficult to understand.
 He has an obsessive fear of things being cut off, for instance, and will do retakes just to get a fraction of an inch more headroom or space around the feet, retakes not for an improved performance but for camera."
 Filming was officially completed in January 1977, after what Russell characterized as "twenty-one weeks of concentrated anxiety."

 Music

 Russell chose to score the film largely with compositions by American composer Ferde Grofé.
 Grofé had died fifteen years prior to the making of the film, but Russell was given access to numerous recordings by Grofé's son in Los Angeles.
-Russell felt that music was vital to the film, as important "as if I were making a movie on a composer...
+Russell felt that music was vital to the film, as important "as if I were making a movie on a composer ...
 I realized that Grofés type of tuneful, rather dated and idiosyncratic style would well suit our slightly satirical film."
 Grofé's compositions were adapted and arranged by English composer Stanley Black.